scorpionawaz/Vaidya/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;– No one explaining government scheme benefits to the patients<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;– Confusion and chaos at registration desks<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;– Increased wait times and patient dissatisfaction<br/>
-• Ultimately, patients are not getting the facilities they are entitled to — not because they don’t exist, but because the front desk fails to deliver them.
+<h2 style="color:red">• Ultimately, patients are not getting the facilities they are entitled to — not because they don’t exist, but because the front desk fails to deliver them.</h2>
 </p>

 <!-- Images -->